Septic 101

 septicPic.jpeg

-Septic systems have been installed since the late 1800’s replacing the old outsite facility commonly known as the outhouse.
+Septic systems have been in use since the late 1800s, replacing the old outdoor facilities commonly known as outhouses.

-A septic system on Long Island usually consists of a primary receiver (septic tank) and a drainage area (cesspool or drainage field).
-Homes constructed after 1972 will have a septic tank as the primary receiver.
-Some homes built prior to 1972 will have a cesspool as a primary receiver.
-Most homes have a septic tank serving as the primary receiver and a cesspool or multiple cesspools serving as the drainage area.
-If properly installed and maintained on a regular basis, your septic system will provide many years of trouble free use.
+On Long Island, a typical septic system includes a primary receiver, usually a septic tank, and a drainage area, which can be a cesspool or a drainage field.
+Homes built after 1972 typically have a septic tank as the primary receiver, while some homes constructed before 1972 may still use a cesspool for this purpose.
+Most properties feature a septic tank as the primary receiver, combined with one or more cesspools serving as the drainage area.
+When properly installed and regularly maintained, a septic system can provide many years of reliable, trouble-free service.

 "Don’ts"